sendgrid/docs/source/User_Guide/email_activity.md

 `Email was deferred due to the following reason(s): ["IPs reached ISP-suggested hourly limits" http://send.gd/1uKnEBh]`

-This deferral is caused by going over IP warmup limits on a new IP.
+This deferral means you've been going over IP warmup limits on a new IP.
 For more information about IP Warmup, see [Warming up an IP Address]({{root_url}}/User_Guide/Settings/ip_warmup.html).

 In your logs, you may see the following error message accompanying a deferral event:

 `Email was deferred due to the following reason(s): ["IPs reached ISP-suggested max connection limits: http://send.gd/1uKnEBh"]`

 This deferral created by SendGrid to control the rate of delivery by ISP to help prevent throttling and spam folder delivery.
-Sending too much mail too fast can cause different mail providers to be suspicious of the mail and that impacts deliverability.
-This automatic deferral was put in place to allow senders to send as much mail as they want at once without impacting their deliverability.
+Sending too much mail too fast can cause different mail providers to be suspicious of the mail, and that impacts deliverability.
+This automatic deferral was put in place to allow senders to send as much mail as you want at once, without impacting your deliverability.

 {% anchor h3 %}
 Drops
 {% endanchor %}

-A drop occurs when our systems identify that a message is sent to an email address that is already listed on one of the suppression lists: Bounces, Unsubscribes, Spam reports and Invalid Emails.
-If an email is already on one of the lists mentioned above, our systems automatically drop the email in order to protect your Sender Reputation.
+A drop occurs when you try to send a message to an email address listed on one of the suppression lists: Bounces, Unsubscribes, Spam reports and Invalid Emails.
+If an email is already on one of the lists, our systems automatically drop the email to protect your Sender Reputation.

-A message that was dropped cannot be resent automatically.
-However, if the intended recipient of the message that was dropped wishes to receive your content in the future, it is possible remove them from the above mentioned lists, recreate the dropped message, and resend the message to the intended recipients.
+A dropped message cannot be resent automatically.
+To resend a message, first [remove the email from the suppression list](#-Removing-an-email-from-a-suppression-list), and then recreate and resend the email.

 {% anchor h3 %}
 Bounces